-Important discussion on how to prevent ‘dodgy’ science.
+Important discussion by Manu Saunders‘ excellent blog “Ecology is not a dirty word” on how to prevent ‘dodgy’ science.

 Dodgy science, dodgy scientists and dodgy humans are not a new thing.
 And dodgy scientific papers have been published since the dawn of scientific publishing.
 In 1667 an article on ‘snakestones’, a pseudoscience medical cure with absolutely no basis in truth, appeared in one of the first issues of the oldest known scientific journal, Philosophical Transactions of the Royal Society (now Phil Trans A, one of the most prestigious modern scientific journals).

 Since then, disreputable papers have made regular appearances in reputable journals.
 And there are different scales of disreputable.
 The paper claiming that octopi originated from outer space was clearly far-fetched, while the scholars who recently argued there was a ‘moral panic’ over free-ranging cats simply highlighted how interdisciplinary research is often challenged by opposing methodological approaches (note: I agree with most ecologists that free-ranging cats are not good for wild animals, including insects).